Ready or Not 2024: Protecting the Public’s Health from Diseases, Disasters, and Bioterrorism

 • Raynard Washington, Ph.D., MPH

-Raynard Washington, Ph.D., MPH currently serves as Public Health Director for Mecklenburg County Public Health, responsible for leading more than 900 interdisciplinary public health professionals who work daily to protect and promote health among county residents with an emphasis on improving health equity.
+Raynard Washington, Ph.D., MPH currently serves as Public Health Director for Mecklenburg County (NC) Public Health, where he is responsible for leading more than 900 interdisciplinary public health professionals who work daily to protect and promote health among county residents with an emphasis on improving health equity.

 • L. Brannon Traxler, M.D., MPH